-4. Monitoring and Review
+Monitoring and Review

 The council will monitor its governance arrangements for their effectiveness in practice and will review them on a continuing basis to ensure that they are up to date.
-For more information on how we do this see the council's Annual Governance Statement which can be found on the governance information page on the council's website.

-5. Compliance with the Code
+Compliance with the Code

 Compliance with the code will be assessed annually using the councils "Governance Assurance Framework".
-This will be carried out by a governance working group which is chaired by the council's monitoring officer and comprises of senior officers from each of the council's five departments.
+This will be assessed by a governance working group which is chaired by the council's monitoring officer and comprises of senior officers from each of the council's five departments.
 The Internal Auditor also attends these meetings.
-The results of the assessment will be reported to the Risk and Audit Scrutiny Committee.
+The results of the assessment will be reported to the Risk and Audit Scrutiny Forum and the Executive Committee.
 This will incorporate recommendations for additions and/or improvements to the code to reflect any changes in the way in which the council does business or new legislation affecting the council's governance arrangements.

 Each year the council will publish an Annual Governance Statement.
 The Leader of the Council and the Chief Executive are required to produce this as part of the auditing of the council's annual accounts.
-The document sets out the following:-

-- the scope of the council's responsibility; - the purpose of the council and it's governance framework; - how the council monitors and evaluates the effectiveness of its governance arrangements; - key elements of the council's governance framework.
-This is the main part of the document which sets out how the council has complied with the principles in this code and provides assurance as to how they are met; - provides an opinion on the effectiveness of the council's arrangements; and - provides details of improvements that have been delivered and are required moving forward.
+This will reflect the governance officer working group's assessment of compliance; provide an opinion on the effectiveness of the council's arrangements; and provide details of any improvements required.
 In addition, the council's Internal Audit team will also conduct an annual independent audit reviewing the adequacy, effectiveness and extent of compliance with the code.

-6. Certification
+Certification